cython/cython/docs/src/userguide/extension_types.rst

 Extension types and None
 =========================

-Cython handles :keyword:`None` values differently in Cython language and when annotations are used.
+Cython handles :keyword:`None` values differently in C-like type declarations and when Python annotations are used.

-In the Cython language, when you declare a parameter or C variable as being of an extension type, Cython language will allow it to take on the value :keyword:`None` as well as values of its declared type.
+In :keyword:`cdef` declarations and C-like function argument declarations (``func(list x)``), when you declare an argument or C variable as having an extension or Python builtin type, Cython will allow it to take on the value :keyword:`None` as well as values of its declared type.
 This is analogous to the way a C pointer can take on the value ``NULL``, and you need to exercise the same caution because of it.
 There is no problem as long as you are performing Python operations on it, because full